skyach/solidus_social/README.md

 It is easy to add any OAuth source, given there is an OmniAuth strategy gem for it (and if not, you can easily [write one by yourself](https://github.com/intridea/omniauth/wiki/Strategy-Contribution-Guide).
 For instance, if you want to add authorization via LinkedIn, the steps will be:

 1. Add `gem "omniauth-linkedin"` to your Gemfile, run `bundle install`.
-2. In an initializer file, e.g. `config/initializers/devise.rb`, add and init a new provider for SpreeSocial:
+2. In an initializer file, e.g. `config/initializers/devise.rb`, add and init a new provider for SolidusSocial:

-        SpreeSocial::OAUTH_PROVIDERS << ['LinkedIn', 'linkedin']
+        SolidusSocial::OAUTH_PROVIDERS << ['LinkedIn', 'linkedin']
-        SpreeSocial.init_provider('linkedin')
+        SolidusSocial.init_provider('linkedin')

 3. Activate your provider as usual (via initializer or admin interface).
 4. Override `spree/users/social` view to render OAuth links in preferred way for a new one to be displayed.
 Or alternatively, include to your CSS a definition for `.icon-spree-linkedin-circled` and an embedded icon font for LinkedIn from [fontello.com](http://fontello.com/) (the way existing icons for Facebook, Twitter, etc are implemented).
 You can also override CSS classes for other providers, `.icon-spree-<provider>-circled`, to use different font icons or classic background images, without having to override views.